magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- ACP2E-285-->

-*  A product with the price of 0 can now be successfully added to the cart when {{ site.data.var.ce }} is configured with the **Fixed amount discount for whole cart** cart price rule.
-Previously, {{ site.data.var.ce }} displayed this error:  `report.ERROR: Warning: Division by zero in /home/mer33515/public_html/ee24develop/app/code/Magento/SalesRule/Helper/CartFixedDiscount.php on line 85`.
+*  A product with the price of 0 can now be successfully added to the cart when {{ site.data.var.ee }} is configured with the **Fixed amount discount for whole cart** cart price rule.
+Previously, {{ site.data.var.ee }} displayed this error: `report.ERROR: Warning: Division by zero in /home/mer33515/public_html/ee24develop/app/code/Magento/SalesRule/Helper/CartFixedDiscount.php on line 85`.

 <!--- ACP2E-306-->